VAK42/NCKH/ReadMe.md

 ## ABSTRACT

 This Monumental Research Project Rigorously Investigates The Computational Feasibility Of Detecting, Classifying, & Predicting Academic Stress States Among Higher Education Students By Leveraging **Non-Invasive Digital Behavior Signals (Dbs)**.
 Moving Beyond Archaic, Self-Reported Psychometrics Which Suffer From Retrospective Recall Bias, We Analyzed A Complex Matrix Of Behavioral Features—Including **ProcrastinationLevel**, **HealthIndex**, & **DigitalInteraction**—To Construct A Predictive Phenotype Of Student Distress.
-The Dataset Was Processed Using Advanced Python Libraries Including Pandas, Scikit-Learn, & Natural Language Processing (Nlp) Techniques.
+The Dataset Was Processed Using Advanced Python Libraries Including Pandas, Scikit-Learn, & Natural Language Processing (Nlp) Techniques via TfidfVectorizer.

 Our Analytical Pipeline Contrasted A Baseline **Linear Regression Model** Against A Non-Linear **Decision Tree Classifier**.
-The Results Were Profound & Statistically Significant: The Linear Model Failed Catastrophically ($R^2 = 0.1657$), Proving That Stress Is Not An Additive Function Of Behavior But A Complex System Dynamics Problem.
+The Results Were Profound & Statistically Significant: The Linear Model Failed Catastrophically ($MSE = 1.0004$, $R^2 = 0.1657$), Proving That Stress Is Not An Additive Function Of Behavior But A Complex System Dynamics Problem.
 Conversely, The Decision Tree Achieved A Robust Overall Accuracy Of **75.27%**.
 However, A Granular Error Analysis Revealed A Critical Sensitivity Gap: While The Model Exhibited Near-Perfect Specificity For Healthy Students (Recall: 0.94), It Struggled To Identify High-Risk Students (Recall: 0.18) Due To Severe Class Imbalance In The Training Data.

 The Study Unequivocally Identifies **ProcrastinationLevel** As The Cardinal Behavioral Marker Of Stress (Importance $\approx 45\%$), Providing A Singular Focal Point For Future Educational Interventions.
 This Report Validates The Theoretical Foundation For **Automated, Real-Time Student Well-Being Surveillance Systems**.